EvanVoodoo/evanvoodoo/README.md

 	About Me
 </h3>
 <p>
 	I am a 20 year-old programmer.
 French, originating from Benin.
-I attended an international school for 11 years in the Netherlands, so I speak fluent English and French, and speak Dutch at an advanced level.
+Fluent in English, French and Yapanese.
+Also Dutch at an advanced level.
 </p>

 <table>